Kractero/hare/README.md

 You'd be better off reading [here](https://hare.kractero.com/resources/guides/prereqs) but below is a brief look.

-### Mozilla Firefox

-Only Firefox supports containers.

-If you already use Firefox as your main browser, I suggest setting up a separate profile or using a different Firefox derivative (e.g., ESR, Nightly, Floorp, Waterfox) to avoid any mix-ups with your main nation.

 ### A Userscript Manager

 A userscript allows you to extend a website's functionality beyond what is available with the website's current scripts.
 All modern browsers support userscript managers.
 For ease of use, I suggest using TamperMonkey.
 However, if you prefer open-source software, ViolentMonkey is a good alternative.